mindrunner/docker-scaler/README.md

 # Scaler

 This docker container lets you spawn sibling containers and monitor them.
 It scales them up or down, depending on your configuration.
+Scaler has to run on each host where containers should be scaled; each host may have its individual configuration.

 ## Dependencies